Shikaga/story/index.md

 "Who can know.
 I am guessing that you know more than me."

-"The Captain thinks they're assasins."
+"The Captain thinks they're assassins."

 "Yes, well he would.
 It's his job to be paranoid", Loron conceded.